 All you need to get smart, voice-controlled lighting is a LIFX bulb and a Google Assistant-powered speaker.
-We recommend the A19 bulb and the Google Home Mini, but there are plenty of other options.
+We recommend the A19 bulb and the Nest Mini, but there are plenty of other options.
 LIFX offers other lights like the BR30, which offers the exact same features in a floodlight form factor, and the LIFX Plus, which adds infrared lighting to the mix for augmenting night vision security cameras.
-Likewise, the Google Home, Home Max, and Home Hub all offer the same voice control as the Home Mini, but with larger, better-sounding speakers.
+Likewise, the Nest Audio and Nest Hub Max offer the same voice control as the Nest Mini, but with larger, better-sounding speakers.

 The universal smart bulb